 III.
 Eligibility & Application Information

-The Vermont Department of Labor is seeking proposals to support the creation and expansion of internship programs and opportunities at the postsecondary level and at the secondary level if the intern is enrolled at a career or technical education program.
+Proposal Criteria: The Vermont Department of Labor is seeking proposals to support the creation and expansion of internship programs and opportunities at the postsecondary level and at the secondary level if the intern is enrolled at a career or technical education program.
 Grants will not be awarded to projects or proposals that replace or supplant existing positions with interns through the creation or expansion of internship opportunities.

-Promote mastery of occupation-specific or transferable skills required for success in the workplace through work-based experiences with a Vermont employer, or
+- Promote understanding and competency in occupation-specific or transferable skills required for success in the workplace through work-based experiences, and

 - The process for recruiting and matching interns,